 But what is supply chain risk management, and how can it be used to effectively deal with your business’ unique risk profile?
-Read on to learn more about supply chain risk management, and how your business can learn to expect the unexpected.
+Read on to learn more about managing risks, and how your business can learn to expect the unexpected.

 What is supply chain risk management?

-Supply chain risk management is the process of identifying, assessing, and mitigating the risks associated with your business’ unique supply chain.
+The supply chain risk management process involves identifying, assessing, and mitigating the risks associated with your business’ unique supply chain.
 Of course, we all hope that business will run smoothly at all times— but this isn’t realistic.
 Supply chain risk management helps you to look ahead and predict the areas that your business is likely to experience disruptions, helping you to more effectively prepare for and deal with these disruptions as they come up.

 Why is supply chain risk management important?

-Supply chain risk management helps to steer your business away from disruptions and issues that can negatively impact your productivity.
+A good supply chain risk management strategy helps to steer your business away from disruptions and issues that can negatively impact your productivity.
 In this way, supply chain risk management is an important part of keeping your business up and running efficiently.